remiberthoz/OpenOffice-MaterialDesign-Color-Palette/README.md

 4. Click the open file icon (bottom right)
 5. Import the .soc file

+The `./translate.sh` asks you a new name for each color so you can translate names easily.

 If you want this to be your default color palette when OOo opens, you have to change the default file.

 Linux : `/home/you/.config/libreoffice/4/user/config/standard.soc`